Eggshell quality problems

 - Defective eggshell gland or hereditary factors

-Shell pigments have been described as porphyrins or ooporphyrins, these are cyclic compounds consisting of four pyrrole rings and they come from the degradation of haemoglobin when red cells are destructed in the liver.
-Most brown eggs contain these porphyrins or concretely protoporphyrins.
-Basically, porphyrin or protoporphyrin IX is deposited on the white eggshell while it is on formation period.
+Shell pigments have been described as porphyrins or ooporphyrins.
+These are cyclic compounds consisting of four pyrrole rings and they come from the degradation of haemoglobin when red cells are destructed in the liver.
+Most brown eggs contain these porphyrins or, concretely, protoporphyrins.
+Basically, porphyrin or protoporphyrin IX is deposited on the white eggshell while on its formation.

-It is also believed that these pigments could come or synthesized "de novo" in the uterine gland but it has not been already shown.
-The fact that it has been demonstrated is the cyclic accumulation and release of the pigment from the epithelial cells of the uterine gland.
+It is also believed that these pigments could come from or be synthesized “de novo” in the uterine gland, but it has not yet been proved.
+A fact that it has already been demonstrated is the cyclic accumulation and release of the pigment from the epithelial cells of the uterine gland.

-Because of the origin of porphyrins, it stands to reason that causes that can damage the liver or alter hepatic metabolism may affect pigmentation of the egg.
-Processes causing anaemia and therefore reduce erythrocyte or haemoglobin levels may also produce paler shells.
+Because of the origin of porphyrins, it stands to reason that causes that can damage the liver or alter the hepatic metabolism may also have an effect on egg pigmentation.
+Processes causing anaemia and, therefore, reducing erythrocyte or haemoglobin levels may also produce paler shells.

-Among these causes are: poor nutrition, parasites or some drugs that affect the liver.
+Main causes are usually related to poor nutrition, parasites or the use of drugs that affect the liver.

-- Parasites: A large roundworm infestation or capillarias and red mites, can affect the liver and cause paler eggshells.
+- Parasites: roundworm, capillarias and red mites infestations can affect the liver and cause paler eggshells

-- Drugs such as nicarbazin or other antiparasitic.
-If nicarbazin is administered at a dose of 5 mg per day approximately, it can damage the liver and affect the normal production of porphyrins.
-Consequently, egg shells appear with different intensities of colour and uneven pigmentation spots and this may happen in the next 24 hours.
+- Drugs such as Nicarbazin or other antiparasitics.
+If nicarbazin is administered at a dose of 5 mg per day, approximately, it can damage the liver and affect the normal production of porphyrins.
+Consequently, eggshells appear show different colour intensities and uneven-pigmented spots within the next 24 hours after drug administration.
 The pallor of the shell can also occur after prolonged treatments at high doses, such as 600 to 800 ppm of tetracycline.

-- Different diseases that cause damage to the oviduct, and indirectly affecting egg production.
-The total number of egg production declines and shell becomes thinner, irregular and abnormally pale: infectious bronchitis, Newcastle disease, egg drop syndrome and Avian Influenza.
+- Oviduct damaging diseases that indirectly affect egg production.
+Total production declines and shells becomes thinner, irregular and abnormally pale – Infectious Bronchitis, Newcastle disease, egg drop syndrome and Avian Influenza.

-- Old hens: as the hen ages, there is a decrease in the intensity of the pigment of the shell and therefore paler eggs are produced.
-It may be because the same amount of pigment is deposited on a wider surface, as eggs become larger with age or it just that less pigment is synthesized.
+- Older hens tend decrease in their laying intensity and deliver paler eggs more often.
+It may be caused because the same amount of pigment is deposited on a wider surface, as eggs become larger with age and less pigment is synthesized.

-- Exposure to sunlight and high temperatures: the alterations of the eggshell may occur more frequently or suddenly in warmer seasons.
+- Excessive exposure to sunlight and high temperatures: eggshell alterations may occur more frequently in warmer seasons.